divviup/janus/integration_tests/README.md

 1. Update `Cargo.toml` in this directory to reference the new commit of Daphne.
 1. Update `build.rs` in this directory to reference the new commit of Daphne.
 1. Update this README to note the new commit of Daphne.
+1. Build a new prebuilt image as described below, upload it, and update secrets for both GitHub Actions and Dependabot to use the new image.

 ### Using a prebuilt Daphne